geoserver/geoserver/doc/en/developer/source/release/guide/index.rst

 2. Add a new version for the next version to be released after the current release.
 For example, if you are releasing GeoServer 2.11.5, create version 2.11.6.
 Enter the current date as the Start Date and use the date from the `release schedule <https://github.com/geoserver/geoserver/wiki/Release-Schedule>`_ for the Release Date.

 3. Click in the Actions column for the version you are releasing and select Release.
 Update the Release Date to the current date when prompted.
 If there are still unsolved issues remaining in this release, you will be prompted to move them to an unreleased version.
 If so, choose the new version you created in step 2 above.

+4. Check all the issues in this release for any that do not have a component and rectify (before running the announcement.py utility below.)

 If you are cutting the first RC of a series, create the stable branch
 ---------------------------------------------------------------------